Rust vs Julia in scientific computing

 "Julia vs Python" is another topic, but I will mention some points.
 Julia offers much better performance than Python, makes dealing with Arrays (vectors, matrices, tensors) much easier and has an ecosystem centered around scientific computing with many unique packages (more about this later).

-Plus, Julia is written in Julia!
-This makes it much easier to read and contribute to the code.
+Plus, Julia is mostly written in Julia!
+This makes reading and contributing code much easier.
 In Python, almost every package with good performance is written in C. Have fun reading that C code!

-Pluto notebooks take the interactivity of Julia to the next level!
+Pluto notebooks take Julia's interactivity to the next level.
 If you update one cell, every other dependent cell is also updated automatically!
-Without the performance of Julia, this would not be possible!
+Without Julia's performance, this wouldn't be a pleasant experience.

-If you are teaching scientific programming, check out Pluto notebooks!
-They are perfect for teaching!
+If you are teaching scientific programming, check out Pluto notebooks.
+I find them better than Pluto notebooks for teaching.

-In general, if you are teaching programming in a scientific context, pick Julia!
+In general, if you are teaching programming in a scientific context, I recommend starting with Julia!
 It is easier to learn and work with for most beginner's scientific use cases.

-Maybe offer an optional course for teaching Rust for students in the scientific field that want to write large projects like long simulations.
-But Rust should not be the first language to teach, unless you have students related to computer science.
+Maybe offer a course for teaching Rust for students in the scientific domain that want to write large projects like long running simulations.
+But Rust shouldn't be the first language to teach.

-You don't want to wait for Rust to recompile just to see how one attribute in your plot changes, you want instant updates!
+You don't want to wait for Rust to recompile just to see how one changed attribute in your plot is applied, you want instant updates!

 Although Polars with its dataframes offers better performance than DataFrames.jl (see Polars benchmarks), I tried it and you really don't want to wait for Rust to recompile to see how your dataframe changes after changing one line.
 Just use Julia with Revise for that case!